 The standard rate of GCT (our local Value Added Tax) is 16.5 percent.
 The rate of 10 percent applies to certain tourism services.
 The supply of electricity services for commercial use is at the rate of 16.5 percent.
 The rate of 25 percent applies to the supply of certain telecommunication services and instruments.
 The telecommunication providers attractTelephone Calls Taxes at rates of J$0.05, J$0.40 and USD0.075 per minute, on certain calls.
 Commercial importers pay an Advanced GCT Payment of 5 percent on the importation of certain goods in addition to thestandard GCT rate applicable on imports.
 Zero rated supplies include exports, certain agricultural equipment and material, certain books, certain health supplies and medications and goods purchased by or services rendered to government entities.
 Exempt supplies include certain medical supplies and equipment, certain books and educational supplies, energy-saving devices andmiscellaneous services including construction, health, public utilities and financial services.

 The standard rate of consumption tax is 8 percent, which was increased from 5 percent on 1 April 2014.
-Furthermore, the rate is slated to increase to 10 percent on 1 October 2015.
+Furthermore, the rate may will increase to 10 percent on 1 April 2017, although the increase was originally planned to be effective on 1 October 2015.
 There is a reduced rate of 0 percent which applies to, for example, sales or leasing of goods as export transactions; sales or leasing of foreign cargo; international transportation services; and services provided to non-residents (except for transport or storage of assets in Japan; provision of accommodation and food in Japan; and provision of services of a similar nature in Japan).
 Supplies of certain goods and services are exempt from consumption tax, for example, sale or leasing of land; rental of housing; sales of securities, and similar instruments; medical treatment under public medical insurance laws; social welfare activities; school tuition; and examination services.

 The standard rate of GST is 5 percent.
 The rate increased from 3 percent to 5 percent on 1 June 2011.